Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Results

-The closed-loop transfer function of the system, $G_\mathrm{cl}(\omega)$, was measured across a range of detuning angles from 0.4$^\circ$ to 40.6$^\circ$.
-The gain response was subsequently converted into the optomechanical response, $|G_\mathrm{opt}(\omega)|$, as shown in Fig.~\ref{Fig:res}~(a).
+The closed-loop transfer function of the system, $G_\mathrm{CL}(\omega)$, was measured across a range of detuning angles from 0.4$^\circ$ to 40.6$^\circ$.
+The gain response was subsequently converted into the optomechanical response $|G_\mathrm{opt}(\omega)|$, as shown in Fig.~\ref{Fig:res}~(a).
 A pronounced dip at approximately 28.7\,Hz corresponds to the mechanical resonance frequency of the suspended mirror, $f_\mathrm{m} = \omega_\mathrm{m}/(2\pi)$.
 The resonant peaks at higher frequencies represent the optical spring resonance, which arises from the coupling between optical and mechanical degrees of freedom and occurs at an effective frequency $f_\mathrm{eff} = \sqrt{\omega_\mathrm{m}^2 + \omega_\mathrm{os}^2}/(2\pi)$.
 The measured transfer function was fitted using Eq.~(\ref{eq:xf}) as a complex function to extract the system parameters.

 The optical spring frequency, \(f_\mathrm{os}\) was extracted from the fitted response and plotted as a function of detuning angle in Fig.~\ref{Fig:res}~(b).
 In the fitting procedure, two free parameters were introduced: the effective mass \(m_{\mathrm{eff}}\) and the round-trip intensity loss \(\epsilon\).
-The parameter \(m_{\mathrm{eff}}\sim0.4\,\mathrm{g}\) represents the combined effect of the mirror and suspension system and was determined from the fit, while \(\epsilon \sim 2\%\) accounts for optical losses in the signal-recycling cavity.
-The theoretical model was adapted from Eq.~(\ref{eq:omegaos}) to reflect the doubling of the optical spring constant due to arm folding at the location of the suspended mirror.
-The modified expression for the optical spring frequency is given by:
+The parameter \(m_{\mathrm{eff}}\sim0.8\,\mathrm{g}\) represents the combined effect of the mirror and suspension system and was determined from the fit, while \(\epsilon \sim 2\%\) accounts for optical losses in the signal-recycling cavity.
+The theoretical model was adapted from Eq.~(\ref{eq:omegaos}) to account for the fourfold enhancement of the optical spring constant due to the folding geometry at the location of the suspended mirror.
+The modified expression for the optical spring frequency is given by

 where the input laser power \(P_0\) at the Michelson interferometer's beam splitter was measured to be approximately 7.8\,W.